Battle of Waterloo: Battlefield

 Both Hougoumont and Papelotte were fortified and garrisoned, and thus anchored Wellington's flanks securely.
 Papelotte also commanded the road to Wavre that the Prussians would use to send reinforcements to Wellington's position.
 On the western side of the main road, and in front of the rest of Wellington's line, was the farmhouse and orchard of La Haye Sainte, which was garrisoned with 400 light infantry of the King's German Legion.
 On the opposite side of the road was a disused sand quarry, where the 95th Rifles were posted as sharpshooters.

 Wellington's forces positioning presented a formidable challenge to any attacking force.
 Any attempt to turn Wellington's right would entail taking the entrenched Hougoumont position.
 Any attack on his right centre would mean the attackers would have to march between enfilading fire from Hougoumont and La Haye Sainte.
 On the left, any attack would also be enfiladed by fire from La Haye Sainte and its adjoining sandpit, and any attempt at turning the left flank would entail fighting through the lanes and hedgerows surrounding Papelotte and the other garrisoned buildings on that flank, and some very wet ground in the Smohain defile.

 The French army formed on the slopes of another ridge to the south.
 Napoleon could not see Wellington's positions, so he drew his forces up symmetrically about the Brussels road.
 On the right was I Corps under d'Erlon with 16,000 infantry and 1,500 cavalry, plus a cavalry reserve of 4,700.
 On the left was II Corps under Reille with 13,000 infantry, and 1,300 cavalry, and a cavalry reserve of 4,600.
 In the centre about the road south of the inn La Belle Alliance were a reserve including Lobau's VI Corps with 6,000 men, the 13,000 infantry of the Imperial Guard, and a cavalry reserve of 2,000.

 In the right rear of the French position was the substantial village of Plancenoit, and at the extreme right, the Bois de Paris wood.
 Napoleon initially commanded the battle from Rossomme farm, where he could see the entire battlefield, but moved to a position near La Belle Alliance early in the afternoon.
-Command on the battlefield (which was largely hidden from his view) was delegated to Ney.
+Command on the battlefield (which was largely hidden from his view) was delegated to Marshal Ney.